stefanvlahov/100-days-of-code/log.md

 **Link to work:** HackerRank Challenges: https://www.hackerrank.com/domains/tutorials/30-days-of-code A List Apart Article: http://alistapart.com/article/the-high-price-of-free

+### Day 6: January 10, 2017

+**Today's Progress**: Head First Java Chapter 7: Interfaces and Polymorphism

+**Thoughts:** This was a great chapter on OOP and how it allows us to type cleaner code and separating the classes by what they do, not just what they are.
+I am still having some trouble with the referencing the Object class, but I understand it a lot better than before.

+**Link to work:** Coming soon!

 <!-- ### Day 0: February 30, 2017 (Example 1)
 ##### (delete me or comment me out)